From veering triangulations to link spaces and back again: Circular orders and taut ideal triangulations

-\begin{proof} We are given a sequence of carried surfaces $\{F_i\}_{i \in \ZZ}$.
-Applying \cite[Corollary~1.1]{SchleimerSegerman19}, each $F_i$ is a copy of the Farey tessellation.
-Each is obtained from the previous by a single flip across a tetrahedron.
-So $F_i$ and $F_{i+1}$ meet the same subset of cusps of $\cover{M}$.
+\begin{proof} We are given a layering $(F_i)_{i \in \ZZ}$ of $\cover{M}$.
+Applying \cite[Corollary~1.1]{SchleimerSegerman20}, each $F_i$ is a copy of the Farey tessellation.
+Each gives the next via a single flip across a tetrahedron.
+So $F_i$ and $F_{i+1}$ meet the same subset of cusps of $\Delta_\calT$.
 But every cusp meets some $F_j$.
-Thus every $F_i$ meets all cusps of $\cover{M}$.
+Thus every $F_i$ meets all cusps of $\Delta_\calT$.